GravityKit/GravityView/readme.txt

 __Developer Updates:__

+* Added: `gravityview/template/field/csv/glue` filter to modify the glue used to separate multiple values in the CSV export (previously "\n", now default is ';')
+* Added: `gravityview/shortcodes/gventry/edit/success` filter to modify [gventry] edit success message
 * Added: `gravityview/search/sieve_choices` filter that sieves Search Widget field filter choices to only ones that have been used in entries (a UI is coming soon)
 * Added: `gravityview/search/filter_details` filter for developers to modify search filter configurations
 * Added: `gravityview/admin/available_fields` filter for developers to add their own assignable fields to View configurations